 The Equal Employment Opportunity Commission—the agency charged with enforcing federal laws on anti-discrimination—asserts that a policy that requires English at all times is typically illegal.

 Some examples of illegal English-only policies and actions that workers should be aware of:

-Equally importantly, your employer cannot discipline or otherwise adversely impact your job for an accent unless the accent “seriously interferes” with the your ability to do the job.
+- Disciplining workers with accents: Your employer cannot discipline or otherwise adversely impact your job for an accent unless the accent “seriously interferes” with your ability to do the job.

-And, under California law, English-only rules are never lawful under the during an employee's non-work time, such as meal and rest breaks.
+- English-only during breaks: Under California law, English-only rules are never lawful during an employee's non-work time, such as meal and rest breaks.

 When applied at all times during an employee’s shift, English-only rules are burdensome and likely discriminate based on individual’s nation origins.
 An employee’s native language is considered part of their national origin such that prohibiting employees from speaking their native language when English is not necessary limits their employment opportunities on the basis of national origin.

 When Are English-Only Rules Legal at Work?

 An English-only rule is only allowed if it is necessary to ensure the safe or efficient operation of the employer’s work, and is put in place for nondiscriminatory reasons—a rather high bar for an employer to meet.

 - If a job requires communicating with customers who only speak English